 The decision of whether enzymatic therapy is right for you should be made with your doctor, and after careful research.
 It’s important to note that it’s very possible to improve your calcium absorption and increase your intake of helpful supplements like magnesium, without adding some of the potentially dangerous ingredients contained in some enzymatic therapies (such as ammonium chloride).
 All of these supplements can be purchased separately, over the counter.

 Talk to your doctor about whether enzymatic therapy is right for you, and how much, if any, supplements you should be taking for strong bones.

 And remember, if you have heel spurs as a result of plantar fasciitis, it’s important to treat the underlying disorder–not just the symptoms (aka, heel spurs!).
-Specialized orthotic inserts have been proven to be 90% effective in treating plantar fasciitis, and position the arch so that the main from heel spurs is drastically reduced or eliminated.
+Specialized orthotic inserts have been proven to be 90% effective in treating plantar fasciitis, and position the arch so that the pain from heel spurs is drastically reduced or eliminated.
 Rest, icing, and stretching exercises are all tried and proven ways to improve the underlying condition of plantar fasciitis as well!